 The encrypted ZeroT payload, named Mctl.mui, is decoded in memory revealing a similarly tampered PE header

-Examples include "Bazar can also check if the Russian language is installed on the infected machine and terminate if it is found," "DropBook has checked for the presence of Arabic language," and "Maze has checked the language of the infected system using the GetUSerDefaultUILanguage function."
+Examples include 'Bazar can also check if the Russian language is installed,' 'DropBook has checked for the presence of Arabic language,' 'Maze has checked the language of the infected system,' and 'SynAck ... checks installed keyboard layouts to estimate if it has been launched from a certain list of countries.'

 ZeroT still expects an RC4-encrypted response using a static key ...
 All posts are encrypted